What To Do When You're Charged With DUI / OVI In Columbus Or Central Ohio

 Next, we will investigate the case.
 We will then obtain all of the documents related to your case, including police reports, accident reports, witness statements, and chemical test information, as well as any video evidence, such as cruiser videos and police station videos.
 We will talk with witnesses, review records for the machine used to determine your alcohol concentration, take photos and video if appropriate, and fully investigate all evidence that may be used in your case.
 Based on the investigation, we will probably file motions to suppress evidence, such as the breath test, blood test, or urine test, was well as the field sobriety tests.

 After investigating, we will then return to court for a pretrial hearing, and I will then be able to negotiate with the prosecuting attorney.
-The goal of most clients who hire me is to have the D.U.I./O.V.I. charge dismissed or changed to something that is not a D.U.I./O.V.I.
+The goal of most clients who hire the Dominy Law Firm is to have the D.U.I./O.V.I. charge dismissed or changed to something that is not a D.U.I./O.V.I.
 If we do not reach an agreement consistent with that goal at the pretrial hearing (in most cases we do not), we’ll schedule a hearing on our motions to suppress evidence.
 If the case is not satisfactorily resolved at the motion hearing, we will schedule a trial.

 This may sound like a lengthy process and a lot of work.
 It is.
 If your primary goal is to get your case over with quickly, you can plead guilty at your first court appearance by yourself or with an inexpensive attorney that will walk you through the process.
 If your primary goal is to keep the DUI / OVI off your record, the case process described above is what you can expect.
-I work with you through this process, regularly providing you with all documents related to your case, updating you with all case developments, and answering your questions.
+We work with you through this process, regularly providing you with all documents related to your case, updating you with all case developments, and answering your questions.